microsoft/ace/README.md

 * Have a feature request or find a bug?
 [Submit an issue](https://github.com/adnathan/ace/issues)
 * Please [contribute](https://github.com/adnathan/ace/blob/master/CONTRIBUTING.md) to the source code!

+## DEVELOPMENT

+The easiest way to test plugin code changes is to copy the examples/AceExamples folder *outside of* the plugin folder, remove the Ace plugin from the project, and then add it back using a path to your local ace folder with your code changes.

+Just remember to copy any enhancements you make to the AceExamples project back to the original location!

 ## LICENSE

 Ace is licensed under the MIT Open Source license.